Study shows how coffee plants suffer even during short heatwaves

 Even in the height of the international festival, Edinburgh feels a part of the British Isles.
 It is a stone city clinging to rock surrounded by green on the edge of the island.
 The rain and wind come right off the channel.
 Our cast is staying a block past World’s End Close, a tight alleyway, where the old city, and thus the world, used to end.

-Coffee, espresso and cappuccinos are done well all around the Mediterranean and the Balkans, sit was no surprise to get this delicious combo in a spiffy coffee shop in the middle of the slightly seedy harbor district in Vlore.
+Coffee, in all its variations, is done well around the Mediterranean and the Balkans, so it was no surprise to get a delicious dose in a trying-to-be-spiffy coffee shop in the middle of the slightly seedy harbor district in Vlore, Albania.

 SUMMIT COUNTY — I’ve been drinking way too much coffee lately, just one of the perils of running a full-time one-man journalism/blogging shop.
 Plus I have enablers — loving relatives — who keep sending stashes of primo French dark roasts.

 But instead of fighting it, I’ve decided to go with the flow.
 This is how I like my coffee: